Second Sunday in Ordinary Time (A)

 Intercessions (Joe Milner; The Sunday Website)

-For all disciples: that we may be a light to the nations and an instrument of God’s saving message to all who are seeking deeper meaning and purpose for their life.
+For the Church: that we may be a light to the nations and an instrument of God’s saving message to all who are seeking direction and a deeper meaning for their life.

-For all who are filled with worry or anxiety: that God will ease their fear, help them to recognize the God is with them, and give them courage.
+For all who are worried or anxious: that God will ease their fear, help them to recognize the God is with them, and give them courage.

 Offertory Antiphon